sdcscripts/terraform-az-azuremigrate/README.md

 # terraform-az-azuremigrate
-Repo to stand up foundation for Azure migrate - work in progress
+Repo to stand up foundation for Azure migrate - work in progress (WIP branch)